Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Test Examples

 The second test integrand is the Gaussian

 where

 is a randomly chosen shift of the center of the Gaussian from the origin.
 In order to have an accurate value to compare to, the volume integral was first approximated by evaluating

 using Matlab's integral3 command with the absolute and relative tolerances both set to ten times machine precision.
-Figures \ref{fig:Bounded_Volume_Quadrature_Error_f2_1} and \ref{fig:Bounded_Volume_Quadrature_Error_f2_2} illustrate the error in the integral of $f_{2}$ over each volume when compared to the result from Matlab after rotating the integrand randomly 100 times about the $x$-axis.
+Figure \ref{fig:Bounded_Volume_Quadrature_Error_f2} illustrates the error in the integral of $f_{2}$ over each volume when compared to the result from Matlab after rotating the integrand randomly 1000 times.
 It is clear again that the order of the error is most dependent on the degree of the polynomials used in the interpolation.
+This can be explained by considering that the series